pzaino/thecrowler/doc/api.md

   `discovered_source_count`, the number of active `SourceInformationSeedIndex` relationships currently linking discovered sources to each seed.
 The count is calculated by the database in the list query.
+  Candidate decision audit rows are intentionally not exposed through the public API in this release; they are available to internal database callers through seed-scoped pagination helpers.
 * [POST] `/v1/information_seed/retry`: Queues an information seed for another discovery attempt by setting its status to `pending` and clearing the current error state.
 The JSON body is `{"information_seed_id": <id>}`.